chetankapoor/spy/README.md

 # spy

-A single line script to take screenshot every 10 seconds with timestamp.
+A single line script to take screenshot on mac every 10 seconds with timestamp.